lukasznowarkiewicz/ApplianceConnector/README.md

 ![Applicance connector render](UIDesign/RS232.jpg)

-## Software development
+## Software Development

-As the web server is running on the ESP32 itself - the webpage had to as simple and lightweight as possible.
-Only 4MB of storage were avaiable, so every kB was counting.
-Most of the images were .svg and whenever possible - were generated in css.
+The web server runs directly on the ESP32, necessitating that the webpage be as simple and lightweight as possible.
+With only 4MB of storage available, every kilobyte counted.
+Most images used were .svg, and wherever feasible, they were generated using CSS to save space.

-ESP32 is running `ESP-IDF FreeRTOS`.
-Writing so advance application in plain C - especially functions like wi-fi connection, filesystem management, webserver, etc. would make the app much more complex.
+The ESP32 operates on `ESP-IDF FreeRTOS`.
+Developing such an advanced application in plain C—especially incorporating functions like Wi-Fi connection, filesystem management, and web server functionalities—would significantly increase the app's complexity.

+### Frontend

+Given the storage limitations, the frontend was designed to be straightforward and lightweight.
+This is why we opted not to use any frameworks for creating the GUI.
+It was crafted using simple HTML, with CSS for styling and JavaScript for websockets to minimize overhead and ensure efficiency.

+### Backend

+The backend of this application on the ESP32, utilizing ESP-IDF FreeRTOS, comprises various components, each managed by specific files:

+- **Webserver**: `webserver.c` and `webserver.h` handle HTTP requests, serving the GUI files and processing API calls from the frontend. `webserver_types.h` likely defines the structures and enums used by the webserver.

+- **Wi-Fi Connection**: `netConf.c` and `netConf.h` are responsible for configuring the Wi-Fi connection, handling tasks such as connecting to the Wi-Fi network and managing network settings.

+- **Infrared Control**:
+  - Sending IR commands: `irsend.c` and `irsend.h` manage the sending of IR commands to devices.
+  - Receiving IR commands: `irrecv.c` and `irrecv.h` handle the reception of IR signals from remote controls.

+- **UART Communication**: `tcpserial.c` and `tcpserial.h` handle of UART communication.

+- **LED Control**: `led.c` and `led.h` are used for controlling LED indicators on the ESP32, such as showing the status of the device or Wi-Fi connection.

+- **Relay Control**: `relay.c` and `relay.h` manage the activation and deactivation of relays for controlling dry contacts.

+- **Button Input**: `button.c` and `button.h` handle input from physical buttons on the ESP32 device, allowing for user interaction without the web interface.

+### Testing infrared

+### Testing UART

+###

 ## Enclosure